January 6, 2022

 3. Beijing eases again: Economic policy easing to test China’s net-zero convictions

-Due to a real estate slowdown, tech crackdown, and energy inflation, China is likely to refocus its economic policy on its “six stabilities”, which are stable employment, finance, trade, foreign investment, investment, and expectations.
+Due to a real estate slowdown, tech crackdown, and energy inflation, China is likely to refocus its economic policy on its 'six stabilities', which are stable employment, finance, trade, foreign investment, investment, and expectations.
 In short, this means China will ease economic policy to increase growth to acceptable levels.
 The debate is not whether China’s policymakers are easing but by how much.
 Loosening policy, via monetary policy, credit policy, fiscal policy, and real estate policy, will undoubtedly lead to another wave of investment projects, which have historically resulted in rising emissions from heavy industry and electricity generation.
 China's governance tends to be characterised by complex dynamics between the central government, state-owned enterprises (SOEs), and local governments.

 If the central government is serious about its climate ambitions, it will need to avoid a recurring theme associated with China’s credit cycle: once the call goes out to local governments and SOEs to spend again, the urgency to spend typically results in limited conditionality.
 Failure to caveat spending to avoid coal plant investments will result in carbon lock-in and stranded assets.